-Speech recognition software can run on SoundBlaster Soundcards or higher and most compatible soundcards.
-However, we often find that a USB device gives better sound quality than an onboard sound chip, and typically reccomend USB microphones.
+Speech recognition software can run on 16 bit recording device - which is almost any modern soundcard.
+However, we often find that a USB device gives better sound quality than an onboard sound chip, and typically recommend USB microphones.

-Will speech recognition software work on a laptop computer?
+Will speech recognition software work on a laptop computer or tablet?

 What if I’m not sure it will work on my system?